pzaino/thecrowler/doc/config_yaml.md

   source_screenshot: true # Optional, this is the flag to enable or disable the source screenshot for the source URL
   full_site_screenshot: true # Optional, this is the flag to enable or disable the screenshots for the entire site (not just the source URL)
   max_sources: 4   # Optional, this is the maximum number of sources to be crawled per engine
+  delay: random(random(1,2), random(3,5)) # Optional, this is the delay between two requests (this is important to avoid being banned by the target website, you can also use remote(x,y) to use a random delay between x and y seconds)
+  browsing_mode: "headless|normal" # Optional, this is the browsing mode for the crawler (headless or normal)
+  max_retries: 3   # Optional, this is the maximum number of retries for a request
+  max_requests: 10 # Optional, this is the maximum number of requests for a source
+  collect_html: true # Optional, this is the flag to enable or disable the collection of the HTML content
+  collect_images: true # Optional, this is the flag to enable or disable the collection of the images
+  collect_files: true # Optional, this is the flag to enable or disable the collection of the files
+  collect_content: true # Optional, this is the flag to enable or disable the collection of the content
+  collect_keywords: true # Optional, this is the flag to enable or disable the collection of the keywords
+  collect_metatags: true # Optional, this is the flag to enable or disable the collection of the metatags
+  control:          # This section allow you to configure the control API
+    host: localhost # Optional, this is the IP of the control API
+    port: 8080      # Optional, this is the port of the control API
+    sslmode: disable # Optional, this is the SSL mode for the control API
+    cert_file: ""   # Optional, this is the SSL certificate for the control API
+    key_file: ""    # Optional, this is the SSL key for the control API
+    timeout: 10     # Optional, this is the timeout for the control API
+    rate_limit: 10  # Optional, this is the rate limit for the control API
+    readheader_timeout: 10 # Optional, this is the read header timeout for the control API
+    write_timeout: 10 # Optional, this is the write timeout for the control API

 image_storage:
   type: local       # Required, this is the type of the image storage API